New York Premises Liability Attorney

 If you have sustained an injury on someone else’s premises due to that party’s negligence, you may qualify to receive compensation to cover the full cost of your injury.

-Our New York premises liability lawyers have worked on premises liability cases for over 60 years.
-We know how to prove who was negligent and help our clients recover compensation for injuries caused by other people’s mistakes.
+Our New York premises liability lawyers have worked on premises liability cases for over 60 years. our New York injury law firm knows how to prove who was negligent and help our clients recover compensation for injuries caused by other people’s mistakes.
 If you have been in an accident on someone else’s property, reach out to a premises liability attorney from Finkelstein & Partners today.

 What Is Premises Liability?

-Premises liability can include various actions taken by owners or managers of property to protect those who come on the property.
+Premises liability can include various actions taken by owners or managers of property to protect those who come onto a New York property.

 These actions could include:

 - Putting up warning signs to help visitors avoid dangerous spots

 - Fixing broken floorboards or stairs